christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 # Build a simple RNN

-So we want to build a simple RNN like this :
+Let's build a simple RNN like this one :

 ![simple RNN]({{ site.url }}/img/rnn.png)

-## Compute the hidden state
+### Compute the hidden state

 Let's build a simple recurrent network with an hidden state of size 7 to predict the new word in a dictionary of 10 words :